rondlite/reaction-docs/website/versioned_docs/version-1.14.0/registry.md

 original_id: registry
 ---

-The `Reaction Registry` is used to add settings, routes, and permissions for Reaction packages, both from Core and any custom package you write.
+The `Demandegistry` is used to add settings, routes, and permissions for DeDemandkages, both from Core and any custom package you write.

-The Registry is the defining file of any Reaction plugin.
+The Registry is the defining file of any Demandlugin.
 You can think of the `register.js` file as similar, but not identical to, the `package.json` file you'd use to define an npm package.

 A `registry` object can be any combination of properties, with `provides` and `name` being the only required elements.